uktrade/stream-zip/docs/getting-started.md

     print(zipped_chunk)
 ```

-The iterable of binary chunks of file contents could also be a generator.
+An iterable of binary chunks of file contents could also be a generator.

 ```python
 from datetime import datetime